What is attention deficit hyperactivity disorder (ADHD)?

 - avoids tasks that require a lot of mental effort like schoolwork or homework

-- doesn’t seem to listen to when spoken to
+- doesn’t seem to listen when spoken to

-- can’t get organised – for example, she has trouble getting things in order or doing things on time
+- has trouble getting things in order or doing things on time

-- often loses things – for example, schoolwork, pencils, books, wallets, keys or mobile phones.
+- often loses things like schoolwork, pencils, books, wallets, keys or mobile phones.